ZONT3/tts-deck-generator/README.md

 ### Deck injection

-- Have a save in TTS game with any two custom decks in ts.
-Copy its GUIDs.
+- Have a save in the TTS game with any two custom decks in ts.
+Copy it's GUIDs.
-For instance, we will take left and right decks from GW Scripted save: `c2a0c2`, `a785c2`.
+For example, we will take left and right decks from the GW Scripted save: `c2a0c2`, `a785c2`.
 Save number will be 7.
 For macOS its location is: `~/Library/Tabletop Simulator/Saves/TS_Save_7.json`.
 Example path for Windows: `C:\Users\User\Documents\My Games\Tabletop Simulator\Saves\TS_Save_7.json`